WarZone2 – VulnHub WriteUp

 Now we use Python Spawn, or better yet, Python Shell.

 After looking around to see if there’s anything interest in the user “flagman” home directory, we found the warzone2-socket-server folder.
-Its probably good to check out that folder and how the warzone2-socket-server works.
+It’s probably good to check out that folder and how the warzone2-socket-server works.
 Upon digging around, we found a “.mysshpassword” file.

 After reading the content of the .mysshpassword, we uncover a direct SSH password for the “flagman“.
 This will come in nicely on our path to Privilege Escalation.